HIllya51/LunaTranslator/docs/en/apiservice.md

     Synchronizes with the text content displayed in the translation history.

-1. #### /page/searchword
+1. #### /page/dictionary

     Word lookup page.
 This page is triggered when clicking a word for lookup in `/page/mainui`.

 1. #### /

     A consolidated page combining the three pages mentioned above.
-When clicking a word for lookup in the `/page/mainui` sub-section of this window, it will not open a new lookup window but will instead display the results in the `/page/searchword` sub-section of the current window.
+When clicking a word for lookup in the `/page/mainui` sub-section of this window, it will not open a new lookup window but will instead display the results in the `/page/dictionary` sub-section of the current window.

+1. #### /page/translate

+    Translation interface

 ## API Services